 ERA 84x1 C: The scale tape is delivered with pre-mounted end pieces.
 An external slot with recesses for the end pieces is required in order to accommodate the scale tape.
-The end pieces are fitted with scare type.
 The end pieces are fitted with tension springs that ensure optimal preloading of the scale tape and evenly distribute expansion along the entire scale-tape length.